enricodeleo/wpacked/README.md

 Run `docker compose up` in order to bring up the entire local stack.
 It will start all the containers needed for a great experience.
 The same docker-compose could also be seen as a starting point for your production configuration if you're using e.g. *docker swarm*.

 The local development stack features:
-- A wordpress container powered by Php8, Nginx, Composer
+- A WordPress container powered by PHP 8, Nginx, Composer
 - MariaDB
 - Adminer for database operations through the browser
 - An nginx reverse proxy so that you can access your new website via domain not localhost